Benefits & Non-Benefits

 Labor & Industry (L&I) Claims

-When an accident occurs to a staff member on campus, Safety & Security (ext.
+When an accident occurs to a staff member on campus, Campus Safety (ext.
 4595) is to be notified.
-An Accident Report from (available from Safety/ Security) is completed and forwarded to Safety/ Security for appropriate investigation and distribution.
+An Accident Report from (available from Campus Safety) is completed and forwarded to Campus Safety for appropriate investigation and distribution.
 If professional medical care is needed, the attending physician completes a state accident report and forward to the department of Labor & Industry.
 Labor & Industry returns copy to Human Resource for verification .

 Part-time hourly employees do not accrue leave, nor do they receive medical and dental benefits.